Part II

 Here, the Dark Entangled names both the invisible roots that can feed what you think are your “own” thoughts, and the dormant possibilities waiting for the right conditions to sprout—unknowns sitting just beyond the edge of our maps.

-For example: When you intuitively avoid a certain street without knowing why, you are sensing through the mycelial web—pattern recognition below conscious awareness.
-You might read it as ancestral memory, a collective field, or simply your body’s accumulated wisdom.
+For example: When you intuitively avoid a certain street without knowing why, you may be sensing through the mycelial web—pattern recognition below conscious awareness.

 When a creative breakthrough surprises you in the shower, unformed potential has emerged from the dormant seed—the Void’s generative silence crystallizing into form.